Why losing weight is harder for women

 “Women do have larger fat stores than men, but this is due to their physiology, not weight gain.
 Even if a woman is “in perfect physical condition”, she will have “6 to 11 percent more body fat than a man” if she has 11 percent more body fat than a man.

-If you are struggling with weight loss, you can take consultation from the renowned dietician and nutritionist Deepak Khera, who can help you with your weight loss.
+If you are struggling with weight loss, you can take consultation from the renowned dietician in Mumbai & Navi Mumbai – Deepak Khera, who can help you with your weight loss.